Updated on: 3/6/2019

 WSP Reminds Drivers to Report Possible DUIs

-Thankfully there were no reports of anyone sustaining serious injuries in this instance, but it doesn’t always turn out that way.
+Thankfully there were no reports of anyone being injured due to a drunk driving accident in this instance, but it doesn’t always turn out that way.
 According to Mothers Against Drunk Driving (MADD), approximately 300,000 people drive drunk every day in the United States and fewer than 4,000 of them are actually arrested.